Direct Indexing can increase returns in taxable accounts

 selling losses and keeping gains will usually increase after-tax returns, even when tax is paid eventually.

-This is mostly due to the time value of money, since the client can postpone tax payments.
+This is mostly due to the time value of money, since the client stay invested in the market while postponing tax payments.

 Socially Responsible Investing (SRI)